ycdtosf/ycdrpg/README.md

 ### GameQuestStep
 Represents a Step in a Game Quest.

+### GameQuestStepRound
+Represents a Round of battle between Players and Monsters.

+### GameQuestStepRoundTurn
+Represents a Turn within a Round of battle between Characters and Monsters.

 ### Monster
 An enemy that will be faced in the steps of a Game Quest.

 ### Quest
 A mission / level / challenge / something in a Game that takes characters down a path to fight Monsters, find Items, and generally move the Game forward.

-### GameQuestStep
-Defines a "Step" in a Quest in a Game.
-We'll talk more today :)

 ## Backlog / Issues